amitpanwar789/Sorting-Visualizer/README.md

 # Sorting Visualizer

-This project was bootstrapped with made to visualize different sorting algorithm.
+This project was bootstrapped to visualize different sorting algorithm.

 ## Available Scripts